Still have questions? Leave a comment

 They are probably moving next month. (‘Probably’ shows a level of certainty.)

-Now that you’re equipped with knowledge about what are adverbs, their types, examples, and more, you’re well on your way to mastering this essential part of speech.
+Now that you’re equipped with knowledge about what adverbs are, their types, examples, and more, you’re well on your way to mastering this essential part of speech.
 It can be your allies in clarity and creativity.

 As experts in editing and proofreading services, PaperTrue is always here to make your writing shine.
 So keep experimenting with these linguistic gems, and watch your language skills flourish!